rnag/dataclass-wizard/README.rst

-This library provides a set of simple, yet elegant *wizarding* tools for interacting with the Python ``dataclasses`` module.
+Dataclass Wizard offers simple, elegant, *wizarding* tools for interacting with Python's ``dataclasses``.

-    The primary use is as a fast serialization framework that enables dataclass instances to be converted to/from JSON; this works well in particular with a *nested dataclass* model.
+    It excels at lightning-fast de/serialization, converting dataclass instances to/from JSON effortlessly -- perfect for *nested dataclass* models!

 -------------------